Rubio’s IE Dumped All Its Money Into PAC That Bankrolled “Don’t Rank Rene” Campaign

 That Rubio’s IE gave all of its money to the PAC that bankrolled the “Don’t Rank Rene” is more symbolic than anything.
 Contributions made a day before the election are far too late to actually be spent on any advertising or campaign literature.

-Paige Richardson, the political consultant behind the IE set up for campaign, did not respond to a request for comment.
+Paige Richardson, the political consultant behind the IE set up for the campaign, did not respond to a request for comment.

 Willamette Week’s reporting has concrete impacts that change laws, force action from civic leaders, and drive compromised politicians from public office.
 Support WW's journalism today.